-The exhibit explores Delaware’s role in the clandestine network that transported American slaves to freedom, including the true journey of the Hawkins family, from bondage in Maryland, through Delaware, to freedom in Pennsylvania.
+The exhibit explores Delaware’s role in the clandestine network that transported American slaves to freedom including the true journey of the Hawkins family from bondage in Maryland, through Delaware, to freedom in Pennsylvania.
 Part II of the exhibit explores some of the challenges faced by Black Delawareans after the Civil War, and showcases Delaware trailblazers—including Jane Mitchell, “Judy” Johnson, Louis Redding and Lisa Blunt Rochester, among many others—who helped break racial and gender barriers.

-In keeping with Gov. Carney’s guidance for reopening the state in the wake of the coronavirus pandemic, the museum is open for 45-minute tours by advance registration only on Wednesdays, Thursdays, Fridays and Saturdays at 10 a.m., 11:15 a.m., 1:15 p.m. and 2:30 p.m.; and Sundays at 1 p.m., 2:15 p.m. and 3:30 p.m.
+The museum is open for tours from Wednesdays through Saturdays at 10 a.m., 11:15 a.m., 1:15 p.m. and 2:30 p.m.; and Sundays at 1 p.m., 2:15 p.m. and 3:30 p.m.
+Tours meet at the front entrance to the museum.
 Admission is free and open to the public.
-Call 302-323-4453 for reservations and additional information.
+For additional information, call 302-323-4453.

 Constructed in 1732, the New Castle Court House is one of the oldest active court buildings in the United States and was Delaware’s first state capitol.
 Here, the Colonial Assembly passed the 1776 Separation Resolution creating the Delaware State.
 During its nearly 300 years of history, this National Historic Landmark has played pivotal roles in the political, social and commercial life of both New Castle and Delaware.
-The museum is administered by the Delaware Division of Historical and Cultural Affairs and is a partner site in the First State National Historical Park.
+The museum is administered by the Division of Historical and Cultural Affairs and is a partner site in the First State National Historical Park.

 Go to the following for a full listing of exhibits and displays at the museums of the State of Delaware.

-Go to the following for a long-term calendar of events sponsored by the Division of Historical and Cultural Affairs.
+Go to the following for a comprehensive, long-term calendar of events sponsored by the Division of Historical and Cultural Affairs.